-Contracts entered into between Futur Pension and reinsurers whereby the company is compensated for losses on contracts issued by the company which meet the classification requirements for insurance contracts as described above are classified as outward reinsurance.
-For outward reinsurance, the benefits to which the company is entitled under the reinsurance contract are recognised as Reinsurers' share of technical provisions, which corresponds to the reinsurer's liability.
+Contracts entered into between Futur and reinsurers whereby the company is compensated for losses on contracts issued by the company which meet the classification requirements for insurance contracts as described above are classified as ceded reinsurance.
+For ceded reinsurance, the benefits to which the company is entitled under the reinsurance contract are recognised as Reinsurers' share of technical provisions, which corresponds to the reinsurer's liability.
 [Deposited funds from reinsurers constitute the liability item Deposits from reinsurers].
 Claims with and liabilities to reinsurers are measured in the same way as the amounts linked to the reinsurance contract and in accordance with the terms of each reinsurance contract.
 Annual profit is primarily settled by deduction in accordance with reinsurance contracts.

-Unit-linked insurance undertaking
+Unit-linked insurance obligations

-A technical provision for life insurance policies for which the policyholder bears a risk linked to the contracts, which is in accordance with how the unit-linked insurance assets are managed and evaluated Changes in value are recognised in the income statement.
+- A technical provision for life insurance policies for which the policyholder bears a risk

+Regardless of whether the unit-linked insurance contract is classified as an insurance contract or an investment contract, the undertaking to the policyholders is recognised under this item.
+The liabilities are measured at the fair value of the funds linked to the contracts, which is in accordance with how the unit-linked insurance assets are managed and evaluated Changes in value are recognised in the income statement.
 Fair value is determined using current fund values, which reflect the fair value of the financial assets held in the funds to which the liabilities are linked, multiplied by the number of units attributed to the policyholder at the balance sheet date.